 We offer this Sourdough-Making Kit at our Bowl and Pitcher Shop if you are interested.

 - Be sure your sourdough starter is active and happy!
 It should double in size within 6-8 hours of feeding.
-If it is not doubling isn size, it will not rise your bread.
-For sourdough starter troubleshooting, please visit our sourdough starter post.
+If it is not doubling in size, it will not rise your bread.
+For troubleshooting sourdough starter, please visit our dedicated sourdough starter page and scroll to the troubleshooting section.

 - For a more “sour” taste, use a starter that is “hungry”, and hasn’t been recently been fed.